devsyedmohsin/portfolio-template/README.md

 ### Deploying the Site

-Watch [this youtube video](https://www.youtube.com/watch?v=oEyXLYW3RjY) to learn how to deploy your version of the portfolio-template
+Watch [this youtube video](https://www.youtube.com/watch?v=oEyXLYW3RjY) to learn how to deploy your version of the portfolio-template to the web.

 [![Deploy your version of the Portfolio template using Netlify](assets/images/thumbnail.png)](https://www.youtube.com/watch?v=oEyXLYW3RjY "Deploy your version of the Portfolio template using Netlify")